-The Intergovernmental Committee for Economic and Labour Force Development (ICE) facilitates collaboration among all ministries and departments involved with economic and labour force development in Toronto.
-Its unique value lies in its integrative perspective:
+The Intergovernmental Committee for Economic and Labour Force Development (ICE) is a unique vehicle for cross-government collaboration to advance economic and labour force development in Toronto.

 - It builds bridges between the supply and demand sides of labour force development.